ori-bibas/slidingpuzzle/README.md

 # Sliding Puzzle Game in C
-You can choose between easy (3x3) , medium (4x4) , and hard (5x5)
+You can choose between three dificulties: easy (3x3) , medium (4x4) , and hard (5x5)
-Just download the C file, navigate to the directory they are in, and run the code!
+Just download the .c file, navigate into the directory where the file is located in command line or terminal, and run the code using the commands below!

-Windows (cd'ed into directory where file is located)
+Windows
-gcc -o SlidingPuzzle SlidingPuzzle.c
+> gcc -o SlidingPuzzle SlidingPuzzle.c
-SlidingPuzzle
+> SlidingPuzzle

 Mac:
-gcc SlidingPuzzle.c
+> gcc SlidingPuzzle.c
-./a.out
+> ./a.out